Space Dogs: Plot

 A man in black is carrying a small cage from the Soviet Union to the U.S. president John F. Kennedy.
 In the cage is a present from Soviet premier Nikita Khrushchev to Caroline Kennedy, a stray dog named Pushok.
 He finds the other Kennedy pets and tells them his story.

-Three years earlier, in Moscow 1960, a strange man showed up, who was catching street dogs and taking them away.
-Once he tried to catch a terrier puppy named Strelka, but she ran away with her friend, a rat named Lenny.
-Then, Strelka went to dig for bones and Venya went to a pay telephone to get some money.
+Three years earlier, in Moscow 1960, a man showed up, who was catching dogs and taking them away.
+Once he tried to catch a terrier mix puppy named Strelka, but she ran away with her friend, a Lenny the rat.
+Then, Strelka went to dig for bones while Venya went to a pay telephone to get some money.

-While Strelka was running from the strange man, Vova, a circus pig, became too large to fly in his rocket, and Belka, a circus dog, flew in his place.
+While Strelka was running from the strange man, Vova, a circus pig, became too large to fly in his rocket, and Belka, a Samoyed, flew in his place.
 Belka loses control of the rocket and flew away from the circus.
 After some time she crashed onto the payphone where Lenny was looking for coins.
 The crash broke the phone and Lenny got all the money from the broken phone.
-After the crash Belka, Strelka, and Lenny were met by three other street dogs: a French bulldog named Bula, a pug named Mula, and a wolf named Pirate.
-Belka and Strelka ran from the other street dogs but the next morning all three of them were caught by the strange man.
+After the crash Belka, Strelka, and Lenny were met by three other stray dogs: a French bulldog named Bula, a pug named Mula, and a wolf named Pirate.
+Belka and Strelka ran from the other dogs but the next morning all three of them were caught by the strange man.

 After being caught the dogs are put on a train to Baikonur where they ended up at a Soviet space program training center.
 There they met their trainer, Kazbek the German Shepherd, who had to choose the two best dogs from the group.
 A month before the launch date, the chosen group was Bula and Mula, but on the final training day, Lenny came in first, with Belka and Strelka in 2nd and 3rd place.
 Belka and Strelka needed to fly with Lenny because he was first and the flight group was chosen.